andypiper/authinvi/README.md

 [![license](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://github.com/andypiper/TwitterDotNetCore/blob/master/LICENSE) [![v1.1](https://img.shields.io/endpoint?url=https%3A%2F%2Ftwbadges.glitch.me%2Fbadges%2Fstandard)](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/pin-based-oauth) [![Twitter Follow](https://badgen.net/twitter/follow/andypiper)](https://twitter.com/intent/follow?screen_name=andypiper)

-Authinvi is a .NET console application library for authenticating Twitter users to Twitter apps, using PIN-based authentication
+Authinvi is a .NET console application library for authenticating Twitter users to Twitter apps, using PIN-based authentication.

 If you have a Twitter app that supports Sign-in With Twitter, you can authenticate additional Twitter users to the app and retrieve user access token and access token secrets, via a web-browser and PIN-based login flow.
-This is useful when authenticating multiple users to an app when you don't want to build a full authentication backend - for example, authenticating "bot" users to a script or application of your choice
+This is useful when authenticating multiple users to an app when you don't want to build a full authentication backend - for example, authenticating "bot" users to a script or application of your choice.

+It is almost identical to / based on [the great example code from the Tweetinvi documentation](https://linvi.github.io/tweetinvi/dist/authentication/authentication-pin-code.html), built because I wanted a single executable to use as an example for bot developers.
+Inevitably, it may evolve and grow over time.

 ## Build & Run